Is weed legal in New Jersey?

 Where is medical marijuana legal in New Jersey?

 Medical marijuana is legal throughout the state.
-Consumption is legal in private.
+Consumption is legal in private and at dispensaries with consumption spaces for patients.

 What are the counties where medical marijuana is legal in New Jersey?